IgniteUI/igniteui-docfx/en/components/checkbox.md

 </igx-checkbox>
 ```

-Next, we're going to indent the subtasks, so it's more visual that they're dependable on each other.
+Next, we're going to indent the subtasks, so it's more visual that they are part of the same group.

 ```scss
 // app.component.scss